Coder-Vishali/Coder-Vishali/README.md

 - 👋 Hi, I’m @Coder-Vishali
 - 👀 I’m interested to play with things through coding to see if there's something easy to make it work out.
 Passionate to automate things.
 - 🌱 Completed B.Tech in Electronics and Communication Engineering and M.Tech in Data Science and Enginnering.
-I’m currently learning Machine Learning Operations.
-- 💞️ I’m looking to collaborate on Data processing, analytics & Computer Vision techniques.
+- 💞️ I’m looking to collaborate on Data processing, Data analytics, Computer Vision techniques, Machine learning and NLP.
 - 📫 How to reach me via vishalisrinivasan97@gmail.com

 <!---